-- Information on the difference in claiming a collision that was not your fault while driving your own car versus a replacement car.
+- Information on the difference in claiming a collision that was not your fault while driving your own car versus a hire car.

 - Information on the process of beginning your case for compensation for a personal injury sustained in a collision that was not your fault.

-If you want to ask any questions about the information given in this guide or require further help with claiming non-fault accident compensation, then please do call us on the number that you will find at the end of this guide.
+If you want to ask any questions about the information given in this guide or require further help with claiming non fault accident compensation, then please do call us on the number that you will find at the end of this guide.
 We will do our very best to help you claim compensation for a non-fault accident on a No Win No Fee basis.